-Since releasing her debut album Space Case last year, Taylor Grey has continued writing music, recently dropping her single Back to Bite with an EP due in the near future.
-With her popularity increasing, Taylor has collaborated with The Vamps’ Brad Simpson and also supported American singer-songwriter Jacob Whitesides on multiple tours.
-Catching up with talented artist recently, she tells us about her collaborations, her upcoming EP and the release of her new single Back to Bite.
+Since releasing her debut album Space Case last year, Taylor Grey has continued writing new music and has recently released her latest single Back to Bite, with an upcoming EP due in the near future.
+Taylor has collaborated with The Vamps’ lead singer Brad Simpson on Fallin’ and music artist Spencer Kane on Miami, both of which were released on her album, and she has previously toured numerous times as the support act for American singer-songwriter Jacob Whitesides.
+Catching up with Taylor recently, she tells us about her new single Back to Bite, premiering the song at Hotel Café in Los Angeles and her upcoming EP.

 Have you always enjoyed music and songwriting?